mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 ## What is TLS?

-BlindLlama protects data in transit, aka. when data is sent as part of end user queries or responses are returned to the end user, using TLS.
+**BlindLlama protects data in transit**, aka. when data is sent as part of end user queries or responses are returned to the end user, **using TLS**.

-Transport Layer Security, or TLS, refers to a secure protocol used for host-to-host, such as client to server, communications.
+> Transport Layer Security, or TLS, refers to a secure protocol used for host-to-host, such as client to server, communications.

-TLS keeps all data sent between two hosts safe by encrypting the data using a unique session key known to the two parties.
-The data remains encrypted in transit before being decrypted by the receiving party.
+  TLS keeps all data in transit between two hosts safe by encrypting it before it is sent and decrypting it after it is has been received by the other party.

+During an initial phase known as the TLS handshake, both parties authenticate each other and exchange settings and cryptographic material for the upcoming connection.
+The handshake relies on asymmetric cryptography through the use of certificates.

+The main steps of the handshake are the following:

+1. The client sends a message to the server to initiate the connection along with a set of possible settings.
+2. The server answers with its certificate and a choice of settings among the one proposed by the server.
+3. The client verifies the identity of the server by checking it has a valid certificate (i.e. a certificate issued by a trusted Certificate Authority).
+It then encrypt some cryptographic material to be shared with the server with the server certificate which contains a public key.
+Only the server will be able to decrypt these data with its private key.
+4. When using mutual authentication, the client may also be requested to send its certificate to the server which will verify it.
+5. Both the client and server use the now shared cryptographic material to derive a unique session key.
+This key is used to symmetrically encrypt the rest of the communication as symmetric encryption is much faster than asymmetric encryption.

 ## What is attested TLS?